dennyzhang/today-learning/README.md

 Personal diary for what I have learned day by day.

-Check more in #today-learnings channel of our DevOps slack group https://www.dennyzhang.com/slack
+Check more in #today-learnings channel of our DevOps slack group.

+https://www.dennyzhang.com/slack

 **Notice: this memo shouldn't include any sensitive info which is against my employer's interests**